johnpancoast/kohana-babble/guide/babble/modelcrud.md

 abstracted so you can put whatever ORM / model layer you want behind it.
 It currently ships with support for Kohana ORM.

-To add Kohana ORM CRUD functionality, you simply create a controller class that extends Controller_API_Model and sets a $model propery to the model it works with.
+To add Kohana ORM CRUD functionality, you simply enable the ORM module then create a controller class that extends Controller_API_Model and sets a $model propery to the model it works with.
 Let's assume we have a model called 'user' and we want to expose CRUD operations via an API.
 We can create a controller like this.
 ~~~
 <?php defined('SYSPATH') or die('No direct script access.');